LoganGMclachlan/CurrencyCoverter/README.md

 # CurrencyCoverter
-A Python based app that uses an API to get rates to convert one currency amount to another and displays all info to the user Will also record all convertions made and save them in a text file.
-The currencies_available file will list all available currencies.
+This python app retrieves conversion data from an API that updates daily.
+For more info on the API, follow this link to its website: http://www.floatrates.com

+By using elements from the tkinter library, a UI is created to accept inputs and display results.
+To convert two currencies, an object is made to store and format its info.